-Each parameter-or set of parameters-plays an important role in determining the steady-state distribution of price changes.
+Each parameter - or set of parameters - plays an important role in determining the steadystate distribution of price changes.
 Here we will provide a basic discussion of each parameter's role, proceeding as though all other parameters were fixed.
 In matching moments from the data we will implicitly be varying all parameters simultaneously, but this discussion should provide some intuition.

-The upper bound on fixed costs has an obvious effect on the length of time firms hold their prices fixed: higher B means greater duration of prices, and therefore larger average price changes for the sticky-price firms.
-Increasing the fraction of flexible price firms ω^f leads to a larger number of small price changes, as well as raising the overall frequency of price adjustment, because those flexible price firms whose state doesn't change end up changing their price by a small amount due to the low steady state inflation in the model.
+The upper bound on fixed costs has an obvious effect on the length of time firms hold their prices fixed: higher B means a greater duration of prices and therefore larger average price changes for the sticky-price firms.
+Increasing the fraction of flexible price firms ω^f leads to a larger number of small price changes and a higher overall frequency of price adjustment.
 Greater dispersion of idiosyncratic productivity shocks tends to raise the dispersion of relative prices and thus to spread out the distribution of price changes.
-This reasoning is exact for flexible price firms, but also occurs for a given persistence of prices in the sticky price sector, because optimal prices will vary by more across states.
+This reasoning is exact for flexible price firms, but also occurs for a given persistence of prices in the sticky-price sector, because optimal prices will vary more across states.